mcodepreneur/text/README.md

 ### Future Development
 * Dataset creation and empirical fine-tuning (posible automated parameter learning)
 * Implementation changes for code performance
-* Allows for recalculation and correcting other words based on corrected context but current implementation only gives one correction at a time
+* Allow for recalculation and correcting other words based on corrected context